AndreaKinder/copilot-cli.nvim/README.md

 # copilot-cli
 ## Features

-- Toggle the Gemini CLI in a split window (vertical or horizontal).
+- Toggle the Copilot CLI in a split window (vertical or horizontal).
 - Automatically checks if the `copilot` CLI is installed on startup.
 - Prompts to install the `copilot` CLI if it's missing.
-- Sets the `EDITOR` environment variable to `nvim` for the Gemini CLI session, so you can use Neovim to edit files from within Gemini.
+- Sets the `EDITOR` environment variable to `nvim` for the Copilot CLI session, so you can use Neovim to edit files from within Copilot.

 ## Requirements